ptbrodie/tcpydocs/TCPHandler.rst

 TCPHandler Objects
 ******************

 In **tcpy**, commands are associated to handlers.
-A client can ask the server to execute a command, and the server will know which handler has the responsibility of carrying out that command.
+A client can ask the server to execute a command, and the server will invoke the handler whose responsibility is to carry out that command.
 The ``TCPHandler`` class is the base building block for implementing handlers, which compose a ``TCPServer``'s functionality.

 All **tcpy** handlers should inherit from this class and define their behavior in an ``execute()`` method.